 What Is Hernia Surgery?

 A hernia is a health condition in which a portion of an organ or other tissue protrudes through a weak area in muscular or connective tissue and into an area where it does not belong.
 Hernias can present pain, pressure, and serious health concerns and generally require surgical repair.
-At Sierra Pacific Surgical, our general surgeons are highly skilled at performing open and minimally invasive robotic hernia surgery for Northern California patients.
+At Sierra Pacific Surgical, our general surgeons are highly skilled at performing open and minimally invasive robotic hernia surgery for Sacramento and Northern California patients.
 During this procedure, the herniated tissue is moved back into its respective cavity and secured to help hold it in place.
 We treat various types of hernias, from simple and initial cases to more complex and recurrent hernia conditions, including those that require abdominal wall reconstruction.
 Contact our Folsom or Roseville, CA offices today to learn more about surgery for hernia repair.

 Types of Hernias